The British Columbia Institute of Agrologists warmly welcomes you!

-- BCIA and a Career in Agrology, presented by Laurena Olsen, BCIA Deputy Registrar, 2020
+- BCIA and a Career in Agrology, presented by Laurena Olsen, Deputy Registrar, 2020;

 - Why Choose Agrology? by BCIA, 2017.

-Registrants have been verified to be in compliance with specific standards that qualify them as competent practitioners in their respective fields.
+Registrants are verified to comply with high standards that qualify them as competent, professional practitioners in their respective fields.

-Registrants with a professional designation are entitled to use the title, the designation and to use the associated seal (PAg and TAg only) while engaging in the practice of agrology.
+While practicing agrology, registrants with a professional designation can use the title and the associated seal (PAg and TAg only).

 Standards of Excellence and Public Responsibility

-BCIA registrants continue their development as professionals by improving their knowledge, skillsets and competencies within the profession.
-Amelioration of professional communication and leadership skills, in particular, is available via continuing professional development activities and resources offered by BCIA and external stakeholders.
+BCIA Registrants continue their development as professionals by improving their knowledge, skillsets and competencies within the profession.
+Amelioration of professional communication and leadership skills is available via continuing professional development activities and resources offered by BCIA and external stakeholders.
 View Registrants Resources (after login) and Events for current offerings.

 Registrants have many opportunities to network with their peers through professional development opportunities and their respective business contacts.
-BCIA registrants present expertise in many aspects of agriculture, the environment, and the agri-food industry.
-Career opportunities exist at all levels of government, in education and research, primary production, and the agri-tech sectors.
+BCIA registrants present expertise in many aspects of agriculture, environmental and natural resources, and the agri-food industry.
+Career opportunities exist in all levels of government, education and research, primary production, and agri-tech.

 Advancing the Profession

-BCIA registrants contribute to decision making, policy drafting and implementation, academic and corporate research, symposiums, conferences, and by volunteering on one of BCIA's five standing committees and one working group.
+BCIA Registrants contribute to decision-making, policy drafting and implementation, academic and corporate research, symposiums, conferences, and volunteering on BCIA's five standing committees and working groups.

 - Monthly email updates provide information on issues of interest to the profession, e.g. updates on registration and legislation, operations and management of the organization, and perspectives of registrants on their professional practice.

-- BCIA hosts an annual conference in different locations around the province.
-It is designed to provide information, explore issues of interest to registrants and stakeholders in the agricultural, natural resources or environmental sectors and offer professional development opportunities.
-The conference typically occurs in the spring.
+- BCIA hosts an annual provincial conference in different locations in the province.
+The event explores issues of interest to registrants and stakeholders in the agricultural, natural resources and environmental sectors and offers professional development opportunities and occurs in late Spring.

 - The provincial AGM is a virtual event held separately from the conference.
-It is an opportunity for registrants to receive important updates from Council and financial reports.
-The provincial AGM occurs in May or June; the date is determined by Council.
+It is an opportunity for Registrants to receive essential updates from the Council and knowledge of BCIA's financial reports.
+The provincial AGM occurs in May or June, with the date determined by Council.

-- Discounts are offered from time to time on products such as Notarius (subscription service) or access to GeoEnviroPro's library of webinars.
+- Discounts are offered from time to time on products such as Notarius (a subscription service) or access to GeoEnviroPro's library of webinars.